 The Tribal Dispatch number for emergencies and general contacts has remained the same at 785.966.3024.

 Other upgrades in the works are a digital ticket system which will electronically track the issuing of tickets and also adding a new report writing system.

 Additionally, a new tribal police officer is being trained to begin in May and a new drug dog will also be on the team by April.
-Presently there is a contest to name the dog with voting boxes located in major buildings on the reservation.
+Presently there is a contest to name the dog with voting boxes located in major buildings on the common land.